anuragpoolakkal/halloween-hunt/README.md

 Music and sound effects are added to improve in-game experience.

-Developing the game was a challenging and entertaining task and we learnt a lot from the 12 hours of development and we're planning to make further progress in this project.
+Developing the game was a challenging and entertaining task and we learnt a lot from the 12 hours of development.
+We're planning to make further progress in this project.